 The major in accounting meets the accounting requirements for taking the Certified Public Accountant Examination in Illinois and provides excellent preparation for entry into field of public accounting and the practice of accounting in industry or government.
-To sit for the CPA exam in Illinois, current law requires students to have completed at least 37.5 course units or the equivalent of 150 semester hours.
-It may be possible for students to complete these requirements in four years at IWU.
+To sit for the CPA exam in Illinois, current law requires students to have completed at least 30 course units or the equivalent of 120 semester hours.
+To be a licensed CPA the candidate must complete 37.5 course units or the equivalent of 150 semester hours.
+It may be possible for students to complete 150 semester hours in four years at IWU.
 Contact the department head for details.
 See more at www.iwu.edu/accounting.